rand3289/OutNet/readme.md

 * OutNetList (and OutNetDir?) can also tell your other local services the "routable/public/external" IP.
 * OutNetList has a peer list for your other local distributed services.
 They can find peers by querying OutNetList.
 * To support other distributed services OutNet provides a library for signature creation and verification using private and public key.
 (Your private key does not have to be shared with your other services)

-* OutNetDir reply should be based on existing standards.
-One such possibility is a modified service URL format in "Service Location Protocol" (section 4.1 of rfc2608) (https://en.wikipedia.org/wiki/Service_Location_Protocol).
-OutNet URLs have to contain routable (public/external) IP addresses instead of host names.
-In addition, one does not want to automatically expose all available local network services on the internet.
-Example: service:msg:http://8.8.8.8:4321/messenger?pub_key_hash=
-* OutNetDir should avoid including itself in the service list, however OutNetList should be included if available.

 ##  Other Base Services